groingo/groingo/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning
-- 🤔 I’m looking for help with learning JavaScript
+- 🤔 I’m looking for help with
-- 📫 How to reach me: discord: compunter ihate#9430
+- 📫 How to reach me:
 - 😄 Pronouns: male
-- ⚡ Fun fact: i dont know how to learn javascript
+- ⚡ Fun fact:
 -->